ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.2-adhoc/README.md

 ansible ansible_host=44.55.66.77
 ```

 Ansible is already configured to use the inventory specific to your environment.
-We will show you in the next step how that is done.
-For now, we will execute some simple commands to work with the inventory.

-To reference inventory hosts, you supply a host pattern to the ansible command.
 Ansible has a `--list-hosts` option which can be useful for clarifying which managed hosts are referenced by the host pattern in an ansible command.

-The most basic host pattern is the name for a single managed host listed in the inventory file.
-This specifies that the host will be the only one in the inventory file that will be acted upon by the ansible command.
+The most basic host pattern is the name of all hosts in the inventory file.
 Run:

 ```bash
 [student<X@>ansible ~]$ ansible all --list-hosts